 Purpose of the GLAD Taskforce

-Mental disorders present a major and growing global public health challenge, and there is now extensive evidence for health behaviours, such as diet and physical activity, as a risk factor and treatment target for mental disorders, particularly depression.
-We believe that a global effort is required to reduce the global burden of disease attributable to mental disorders by targeting these risk factors.
+Common mental disorders present a major and growing global public health challenge, and there is now extensive evidence for health behaviours, such as diet and physical activity, as a risk factor and treatment target for common mental disorders, particularly depression.
+We believe that a global effort is required to reduce the global burden of disease attributable to common mental disorders by targeting these risk factors.

 The aim of the GLAD Taskforce is to investigate the contribution of lifestyle risk factors to common mental disorders globally, by sex and over time.
 Our initial aim is to develop evidence for diet as a contributor to depression, in a format that affords integration into the Global Burden of Disease (GBD) study.
 Ultimately, this activity will allow researchers and policy makers to calculate how much of the population burden for common mental disorders could be averted by targeting specific lifestyle factors across different settings, sexes and age groups, referred to as population attributable fractions (PAFs).
 Quantifying these PAFs will be the first step in supporting the necessary changes to food policy, public health and clinical practice, that will improve outcomes for people living with, or at risk of, depressive illness.